globalfaisal/nextjs-template/README.md

 ### Commit Message Convension

 We use [Commitlint](https://github.com/conventional-changelog/commitlint).
 To lint commits before they are created and to ensure that every contributor to this project is following a set of standard conventions for commit messages.

-__IMPORTANT__  the following are the required commit message prefixes:
+**IMPORTANT** the following are the required commit message prefixes:

 - `build:` Changes that affect the build system or external dependencies (example - scopes: gulp, broccoli, npm)
 - `ci:` Changes to our CI configuration files and scripts (example - scopes Travis, Circle, BrowserStack, SauceLabs)
 - `docs:` Documentation only changes
 - `feat:` A new feature
 - `fix:` A bug fix
 - `perf:` A code change that improves performance
 - `refactor:` A code change that neither fixes a bug nor adds a feature
 - `style:` Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 - `test:` Adding missing tests or correcting existing tests

 See all the configurations for commitlint in `commitlint.config.js` file.

+## Vs Code settings and Debugging

+We added a set of specific settings that only apply to this project, that is shared with the rest of our teams by including them in the code repository.
+Also a convenient environment for debugging our application in case we run into any issues during development and See `launch.json` and `settings.json` inside `.vscode` directory